rust-in-blockchain/rust-in-blockchain/content/newsletters/RiB-Newsletter-#12-May-2020.md

 in some way, whether primary implementations, alternate or unofficial implementanions, libraries, support code, or research projects.
 Those projects
 are: Bitcoin, Ethereum, Bitcoin Cash, Cardano, Stellar, Crypto.com, Ethereum Classic, IOTA, Zcash, Ontology, 0x, Algorand, Qtum.
-While reviewing these I think it's notable that while an increasing number of blockchain projects are _using_ Rust, few of the top projects are _primarily implemented in_ Rust (the exception being Crypto.com).
+While reviewing these it's notable that while an increasing number of blockchain projects are _using_ Rust, few of the top projects are _primarily implemented in_ Rust (the exception being Crypto.com).
 Yet, of course.

 [iod]: https://github.com/tendermint
 [Tendermint]: https://github.com/tendermint